-Got some kids at home who are itchy for some summer fun?
-Cascade’s summer camps are just weeks away, and this year’s camp lineup features some exciting changes.
+Got some kids at home who are dreaming of sunnier days?
+Cascade’s summer camps are just around the corner, and this year’s camp lineup features some exciting changes.
 There’s a significant body of evidence out there suggesting that keeping children mentally engaged over the summer can help slow summer learning loss.
 So this year we’re digging deeper by integrating themes and lessons that tie bicycling to other important (and fun!) academic areas.

 The scoop on camps: Cascade offers week-long day camps in its Magnuson Park and White Center locations, all of which which are loaded with biking, trail adventures and lots of hands-on learning for ages 6-15 years.
 Our bike-based programs promote skill development, exploration, physical wellness, personal responsibility and teamwork.
 The camps also emphasize care for the equipment we use and the land on which we live.

 Under the careful guidance of our experienced counselors, campers discover the trails, parks, and urban wilds of our much-loved Puget Sound region.
 Activities and skills are tailored for the specific ages of each camp session.
 Some of the activities offered may include basic bike maintenance skills, developing safe riding habits, and learning about pedestrian and biking infrastructure.
 Plus kids get a cool camp t-shirt.

 What’s new this year: We’re excited to announce that our camps now have different themes on which rides and activities will be based.